ZvezdelinMilanov/RPS-console-game/README.md

 # RPS-console-game
-Rock/Paper/Scissors small project
+# Rock/Paper/Scissors small project

-Simple way of making my first program with conditional statements.
+Simple way of making first program with conditional statements.

 ## DEMO
 Click below on the image to play the game on your browser via Replit.